Resources and Advocacy for K-12 and College Students Experiencing Homelessness

 College and University Food Bank Alliance

 Homeless students looking to find out if their college (or one that is nearby) operates a food bank can use CUFBA’s database to make quick work of their search.

 Homeless students looking to find a food bank in their community can use Feeding America’s national database to see what is closest to them.

 This website currently maintains a database of more than 12,000 emergency food programs in America, ranging from shelters and food pantries to soup kitchens and food banks.

 The Department of Housing and Urban Develop maintains a comprehensive range of resources designed specifically to serve homeless youth, including several paths to finding safe and permanent housing.

 NAEH provides an exhaustive section of its website devoted to addressing the health concerns and needs of homeless students in America, including information on how they can get help.

 This national website is a great resource for high school and college students who are trying to find cheap, short-term housing where they can get on their feet without breaking the bank.

-Individuals who are experiencing homelessness while in school can use this resource to learn about their rights and find helpful resources (such as test fee waivers) to propel them forward.
+National Association for the Education of Homeless Children and Youth Individuals who are experiencing homelessness while in school can use this resource to learn about their rights and find helpful resources (such as test fee waivers) to propel them forward.